 And eventually, the alveoli that make up the lung walls could rupture, causing serious damage to the organ.

-There is no other way of getting yourself in trouble while scuba diving is not knowing you limits.
-As you improve and confidence as a dive grows, you need to recognise your limits when scuba diving.
+There is no other way of getting yourself in trouble while scuba diving is not knowing your limits.
+As you improve and confidence as a dive grows, you need to recognize your limits when scuba diving.

 An example of standing with your limits means things such as diving than you should, diving on your own, go wreck or cave diving without training, using new dive equipment.

 The main problem with ascending too fast can lead to death in a worst-case scenario.
 That’s it is one of the most important things that divers are taught.

 The problem with ascending too fast is that the air you are breathing from the scuba tank is about 78% nitrogen.
 So the gases that are absorbed into your bloodstream from your lungs don’t get enough time to get the gases out of your bloodstream.

 As a result, you would be at risk of getting an air embolism, or decompression sickness.
 As well as ascending too fast you might get hit by boats.